Manmay/JSefa/android/readme.txt

 Some samples are shipped with all JSefa distributions.
 See the samples directory.
 A lot of JUnit tests are shipped with the JSefa source distribution; they may be of additional help to you in getting started with JSefa.

+Note that the provided tutorial and samples are not android-specific as there is no difference in using JSefa on android or on a desktop computer regarding the API.